Ontario Highway 537: History

 and remained as such until the mid-1980s; it was paved in 1984 or 1985.

 As part of a series of budget cuts initiated by premier Mike Harris under his Common Sense Revolution platform in 1995, numerous highways deemed to no longer be of significance to the provincial network were decommissioned and responsibility for the routes transferred to a lower level of government, a process referred to as downloading.
 The 2.9 km section of Highway 537 within Nickel Centre was transferred to the Regional Municipality of Sudbury on January 1, 1998.

 The remainder of the highway was in the unincorporated townships of Dill, Cleland, and Dryden, and had no lower government to take over maintenance of the Highway 537 route until the area was amalgamated with the region to form Greater Sudbury on January 1, 2001.

-Following the amalgamation a further 700 m of the route, between the former Cleland–Dryden Township boundary and the former Dryden–Nickel Centre boundary, was transferred to Greater Sudbury, but the remainder of the route still retains its provincial highway designation.
+Following the amalgamation a further 700 m of the route, between the former Cleland–Dryden Township boundary and the former Dryden–Nickel Centre boundary, was transferred to Greater Sudbury, but the remainder of the route still retains its provincial highway designation despite now being entirely within the city limits.

 As part of the plan to extend Highway 400 north to Sudbury along the Highway 69 corridor, a new four lane freeway was constructed between Estaire and south of Sudbury.
 Work began in 2005, and resulted in the construction of a new alignment of Highway 537 west from Wanup to what was then Highway 69 (Estaire Road), with an interchange at the new freeway.
 Both were completed and opened to traffic on November 12, 2009.

 Highway 537 was rerouted along the new alignment, while the former routing south from Wanup was renamed Old Wanup Road.
 It remains part of the provincial highway system under the unsigned 7000-series designation of Highway 7042.
 This increased the length of Highway 537 by 700 m.

 The Jumbo Creek crossing along Highway 537 experienced annual flooding that resulted in closure of the road and lengthy detours.
 At the behest of Sudbury councillor Deb McIntosh, Minister of Transportation Steven Del Duca committed to the rehabilitation project on June 15, 2015.
 The project to raise the roadway through the creek floodplain was tendered in 2018, and proceeded over the course of the summer of 2019 and 2020.

 It was completed on October 5, 2020.